ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 This document builds on {{I-D.ietf-ace-oscore-gm-admin}}, and specifies how an Administrator interacts with the same RESTful admin interface by using the Constrained RESTful Application Language (CoRAL) {{I-D.ietf-core-coral}}.
 Compared to {{I-D.ietf-ace-oscore-gm-admin}}, there is no change in the admin interface and its operations, nor in the way the group configurations are organized and represented.

-Interaction examples using Packed CBOR {{I-D.ietf-cbor-packed}} are provided, and are expressed in CBOR diagnostic notation {{RFC8949}}. {{notation-coral-examples}} provides the notation and assumptions used in the examples.
+Interaction examples using Packed CBOR {{I-D.ietf-cbor-packed}} are provided, and are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}. {{notation-coral-examples}} provides the notation and assumptions used in the examples.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
-In order to achieve communication security, proof-of-possession and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
+In order to achieve communication security, proof-of-possession, and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
 These include also possible forthcoming transport profiles that comply with the requirements in {{Section C of RFC9200}}.

 ## Terminology ## {#terminology}